ozgurgunes/Sketch-Case-Converter/README.md

 ### Select Symbol Instances

 If you select instances of same symbol; like symbol master, first you will be asked to choose text overrides which which will be converted, then all selected overrides of selected symbols will be converted.

+### Select Overrides

+If you select overrides of a symbol; all text overrides in your selection will be converted.

 ### Select Text Layers